Home adaptations

 Stage 7 Completion of works

-We will try and help you resolve these with the contractor.
-Your Occupational Therapist will visit you at home or contact you to ensure the adaptation is appropriate and will provide any necessary equipment and training.
+Your OT will visit you at home or contact you to ensure the adaptation is appropriate and will provide any necessary equipment and training.
 If you are unsure about how to use your new facilities or equipment, please contact your OT.

-The Caledonia Care and Repair officer and Quantity Surveyor may also need to visit you to check the works completed are satisfactory.
+The Care and Repair Officer and Quantity Surveyor may also need to visit you to check the works completed are satisfactory.

 Timescales for this stage will vary from person to person.